LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 Here are the two relevant major conclusions from our experiment:

-1) Transient and Natural make rational programmers more effective than Erasure;
+1. Transient and Natural make rational programmers more effective than Erasure;

-2) According to the rational programmer, the effectiveness of Natural is (merely) comparable to Transient.
+2. According to the rational programmer, the effectiveness of Natural is (merely) comparable to Transient.

 As review `D` astutely points out, the second one is surprising: _While Theory predicts that Natural blame is more accurate than Transient blame, the experimental results do not support this prediction to a sufficient degree._

 Thus our results point to two possible explanations:

-(i) a need for theoretical models with improved predictive power
+- a need for theoretical models with improved predictive power

 The predictive power of gradual typing formal models fails when it comes to blame.
 In all likelihood, the current models are too small and do not include crucial features.
 (It is posisble that the current models are inherently limited.)

-(ii) a need for "blame data" from large systems
+- a need for "blame data" from large systems

 The presented data is based on systems with up to 15 modules, totalling 25,000 loc.
 While the chosen benchmarks represent a wide spectrum of realistic code, Natural may prove its worth only when the dependency chains are even deeper than the ones in the existing benchmarks.